fdesmond/seme-ts/README.md

 Two possibilities: random subsampling (ignoring the time-series order), block subsampling (keeping consecutive observations).

 ### data augmentation
+The basic idea of data augmentation is to generate synthetic dataset covering unexplored input space while maintaining correct labels. (from [1](https://arxiv.org/abs/2002.12478))

 One idea is to exploit the temporal order in the observations and to infer values by using interpolation techniques.

 Under stationarity assumptions we can use classical bootstrap techniques.